39 minutes with Bryan Sheffield

-Some use photography as a way to create a moment while others, such as Bryan Sheffield, use it to document one.
-And for Bryan, a Pennsylvania-based photographer, it’s usually non duplicable and fleeting.
+Smome use photography as a way to create a moment while others, such as Bryan Sheffield, use it to document one.
+And for Sheffield, a Pennsylvania-based photographer, it’s usually non duplicable and fleeting.
 With photos that frame the untethered and vulnerable side of his subjects, whether it's Rick Rubin, a friend, a tree, or a zebra, no one is safe from Bryan’s effort to capture a candid scene.
-In this interview, Bryan and I talk about how he prepares for photoshoots, how his kids impact his creativity, and why bacon is ruining my dating life.
+In this interview, Sheffield and I talk about how he prepares for photoshoots, how his kids impact his creativity, and why bacon is ruining my dating life.

 Bryan: Yeah, they're addicting.
 My Juergen Teller book collection is stupid.
 I've got every book he's put out including limited versions and stuff.
 They just sit there and collect dust and some aren't even taken out of their plastic wrap.

 Mo: You're kidding me.

 Bryan: I told Erin [Bryan's wife] that when I die, "This is the book that you should sell first," and it was some book that was worth $1,100 or something.
 My mother-in-law was here and she was like, "What's this?" and I'm like, "It's a book," and she's like, "Why is it in bubble wrap?” and I'm like, "Ah, that's how it came.
 I didn't open it yet.”
 She's like, "Why do you have a book that's in bubblewrap sitting on your shelf?"
 For me, I probably know every photo that's in there.
 I bought it to have it and it’ll probably sit like that until my kids inherit it or I sell it one day.

 Mo: You're the first person who told me they don't open some of the photo books they buy.

 Mo: No you don't.
 You just told me that you don't open some of them.

 Bryan: There's certain books that I don't need to open.